10 things to do in downtown Tucson

 Cafe a la C’Art is a wonderful on-site restaurant which ranks as one of the best museum restaurants in the US.
-They have an amazing patio, colorful interior, and serve delicious skillets alongside house made bread.
+Highlights include an amazing patio and a colorful interior.
+Try a delicious skillet served alongside house made bread.
 Bonus points for the full espresso bar and amazing selection of homemade pastries and desserts!

 Museum of Art location: 140 N. Main (Free parking)

 A number of fantastic local coffeehouses can be found scattered amongst the downtown region.
 Tucson is home to an impressive independent coffee scene.
 Two notable roasters located downtown are Cartel Coffee Lab (started in Tempe) and Exo Roast (started in Tucson).

 Both are housed in beautiful spaces, with Exo Roast featuring historic brick walls and a trendy industrial hipster setting, while Cartel features a huge space with an eclectic mix of southwestern and modern decor.

 Both serve delicious espresso drinks and single origin coffees, with Exo known for its’ wonderful pour over options and cold brew.
 Try the carrot cake muffin at Exo and the coffeecake at Cartel (both pictured below!)

 Both of these roasters roast their coffee on the lighter side, so the complexity of the subtle flavors of each bean shows up in each cup.